jasonsjones/jasonsjones.github.io/_posts/2016-04-03-hello-interwebs.md

 the aircraft is focused on tactics and the various weapons systems and their employment.
 The pilots are the ones that log all the mulit-engine flight time, which has an obvious one-to-one translation in the civilian sector.
-So basically, the need for someone versed in maritime patrol or anti-submarine warfare tactics is somewhat limited to a specific sector of the civilian workforce, and no offense intended, but that is not the particular sector that I wanted to target when it came my time to transition to a civilian career.
+So basically, the need for someone versed in maritime patrol or anti-submarine warfare tactics is somewhat limited to a specific sector of the civilian workforce, and that is not the particular sector I wanted to target when it came my time to transition to a civilian career.

 Although the above _No Future Outside_ description had some influence for the decision, it wasn't the sole reason.
 The main reason for the transition was because it was simply what I wanted to do.